jenkinsci/tekton-client-plugin/docs/tutorial.md

-# Tekton Client Plugin tut
+# Tekton Client Plugin Tutorial

 Once the Tekton Client plugin is installed on your Jenkins instance we can get started by creating a new Jenkins Job for testing the plugin out.